I'm an associate professor of philosophy at the University of Florida. My research focuses on early modern European philosophy.

 Office: 330A Griffin-Floyd Hall

-I am also the department's graduate co-ordinator.
+I am the philosophy department's graduate co-ordinator.
 You can find information about our PhD and MA programs here, and information about how to apply here.
 If you have any questions, please email me.

-In Fall 2018 I am teaching Modern Philosophy (PHH3400) and Modern Philosophy 1 (PHH5405).
-Students in those classes can find more information on the Canvas pages.
+In Spring 2019 I am teaching Modern Philosophy (PHH3400).
+Students in that class can find more information on the Canvas page.

 In Fall 2019 I will be teaching Introduction to Philosophy (PHI2010).
 A course description for that class is now available.